ADITISHUKLA0111/DrumKit/README.md

 # Drum 🥁 Kit
-It is a game where a user can click on buttons or can press keyboard button to play sounds displayed in screen.this is a project I made while learning web development
+It is a game where a user can click on buttons or can press keyboard buttons to play sounds displayed on screen.This is a project I made while learning web development

 # Technologies used
 1. HTML